Skip to Content

 If you've never experienced streaming through hearing aids before, it's rather like having a pair of high-quality wireless earbuds built into your hearing devices - except they're also correcting your hearing at the same time.

-In this article, we explore how streaming audio through your hearing aids works and why this feature has become one of the most valued aspects of modern hearing technology.
+We talk about how streaming audio through your hearing aids works and why this feature is now one of the best things about modern hearing technology.

 How streaming actually works